 AI Energy Score

-The AI Energy Score initiative, co-led by Hugging Face and Salesforce in partnership with Cohere and Carnegie Mellon University, aims to establish a standardized framework for evaluating the energy efficiency of AI model inference.
-This project addresses the urgent need to assess and mitigate the environmental impact of AI systems, which are projected to consume significant amounts of energy in the coming years.
-This initiative needs the community’s help to help the project realize its full potential (more information).
+According to Hugging Face, the AI Energy Score initiative, co-led with Salesforce and in partnership with Cohere and Carnegie Mellon University, aims to establish a standardized framework for evaluating the energy efficiency of AI model inference.
+The project addresses the urgent need to assess and mitigate AI’s environmental impact as energy consumption is projected to rise significantly.

 Launched in September 2024